rkt/rkt/app-container/SPEC.md

 * **acVersion** is required and represents the version of the schema specification that the manifest implements (string, must be in [semver](http://semver.org/) format)
 * **acKind** is required and must be set to "AppManifest"
-* **name** should be unique for every build of an app.
-It will be used as a human readable index to the container image.
-The name is restricted to the AC Name formatting.
+* **name** is required, and will be used as a human readable index to the container image. (string, restricted to the AC Name formatting)
+* **version** is required (string, must be in [semver](http://semver.org) format).
+When combined with "name", this should be unique for every build of an app.
 * **os** is required (string; currently, the only supported value is "linux").
-Together with “Arch”, this can be considered to describe the syscall ABI this image requires.
+Together with “arch”, this can be considered to describe the syscall ABI this image requires.
 * **arch** is required (string; currently, the only supported value is "amd64").
-Together with “OS”, this can be considered to describe the syscall ABI this image requires.
+Together with “os”, this can be considered to describe the syscall ABI this image requires.
-* **exec** the executable to launch and any flags (array of strings) (ACE can append or override)
+* **exec** the executable to launch and any flags (array of strings, must be non-empty; ACE can append or override)
 * **user/group** are required, and indicate either the GID/UID or the username/group name the app should run as inside of the container (freeform string).
 If the user or group field begins with a "/" the owner and group of the file found at that absolute path is used as the GID/UID of the process.
 * **eventHandlers** are optional, and should be a list of eventHandler objects. eventHandlers allow the app to have several hooks based on lifecycle events.
 For example, you may want to execute a script before the main process starts up to download a dataset or backup onto the filesystem.
 An eventHandler is a simple object with two fields - an **exec** (array of strings, ACE can append or override), and a **name**, which should be one of:
     * **pre-start** - will be executed and must exit before the long running main **exec** binary is launched